 Writing a good CV can be challenging.
 The skills or experience needed for each application may differ.
 You should adapt your CV for each position you apply for to make sure the relevant skills are highlighted and the tone is right.
 It's important to get things such as layout and content right as your CV may be the only information a potential employer has about you.

 When structuring your content it is worth remembering:

 If you don’t have much work experience and your education is very relevant then place this section before the Work Experience section.

 Keep your CV concise and relevant.
-It should not be longer than two pages – in fact sometimes you may be requested to send a one-page CV, which can be hard to produce.
+It should not be longer than 2 pages – in fact sometimes you may be requested to send a 1 page CV, which can be hard to produce.

 Include your name, mobile number and email address at the top of the CV.
 You do not have to give your full address but stating the town or area helps potential employer knows where you are based.

 Make sure your key skills and qualities appear in a prominent position at the beginning of your CV.